 Why Is Cortisol The Stress Hormone?

-Dr. Traci C. Johnson, MD describes cortisol as nature’s built-in alarm system.
-It’s your body’s main stress hormone.
-It works with certain parts of your brain to control your mood, motivation, and fear.
+Dr. Traci C. Johnson, MD, describes cortisol as nature’s built-in alarm system.
+It’s your body’s main stress hormone, working with certain parts of your brain to control your mood, motivation, and fear.

-Our adrenal glands -- triangle-shaped organs at the top of your kidneys -- make cortisol.
+Our adrenal glands -- triangle-shaped organs at the top of our kidneys -- make cortisol.

-Cortisol plays an important role in a number of things your body does.
+Cortisol plays a vital role in some things your body does.
 For example, it:

 Manages how your body uses carbohydrates, fats, and proteins